 Soil samples will be logged using the Unified Soil Classification System (USCS) for lithologic interpretation and field screened for the presence of volatile organic compounds by headspace analysis using a pre-calibrated photo-ionization detector (PID).
-Soil samples will be collected continuously for lithologic interpretation and field screening.
-The soil sample exhibiting the highest PID reading from the replacement well boring will be submitted for analysis.
+Soil samples will be continuously cored and collected for lithologic interpretation and field screening.
+The soil sample exhibiting the highest PID reading from each of the borings will be submitted for analysis.
 If PID readings do not indicate the presence of volatile organic compounds, the soil sample collected from above first water and from the bottom of the boring will be submitted for analysis.
-A chain-of-custody will accompany the samples during transportation to the laboratory. selected soil sample(s) will be submitted to a California-certified laboratory for analyses of total purgeable petroleum hydrocarbons (TPPH), benzene, toluene, ethyl-benzene, and xylenes (BTEX), methyl tertiary butyl ether (MTBE), di-isopropyl ether (DIPE), ethyl tertiary butyl ether (ETBE), tertiary amyl methyl ether (TAME), tertiary butyl alcohol (TBA), 1,2-dichloroethane (1,2-DCA), ethanol, and ethylene di-bromide (EDB) - (8 oxygenates) by EPA Method 8260B.
-Additional analyses will include sulfate (EPA Method 300.0), ferrous iron (EPA Method 3500FE+D), total manganese (EPA Method 200.8), and total carbon (EPA Method 415.1).
+A chain-of-custody will accompany the samples during transportation to the laboratory.
+The selected soil sample will be submitted to a California-certified laboratory for analyses of total purgeable petroleum hydrocarbons (TPPH), benzene, toluene, ethyl-benzene, and xylenes (BTEX), MTBE, di-isopropyl ether (DIPE), ethyl tertiary butyl ether (ETBE), tertiary amyl methyl ether (TAME), tertiary butyl alcohol (TBA), 1,2-dichloroethane (1,2-DCA), ethanol, and ethylene di-bromide (EDB) - (8 oxygenates) by Environmental Protection Agency (EPA) Method 8260B.
+Additional analyses will include sulfate (EPA Method 300.0), Ferrous Iron (EPA Method 3500FE+D), total and dissolved Manganese (EPA Method 200.8), and Total Carbon (EPA Method 415.1).

-Groundwater samples will be collected at a depth of 25 to 30 feet bgs in MW-1AR, at 30 to 35 feet bgs in MW-1BR, at 20 feet to 25 feet bgs in MW-7, and 25 feet to 30 feet bgs in MW-8.
+Groundwater samples will be collected at depths of 25 to 30 feet bgs in MW-1AR, at 30 to 35 feet bgs in MW-1BR, at 20 feet to 25 feet in MW-7, and at 25 feet to 30 feet in MW-8.
 Non-disposable sampling equipment will be decontaminated between samples in a non-phosphate detergent and double rinsed with potable water.